-In this way, John, is remarkably different from the three previous gospels (so-called “synoptic gospels” for their historical accounts of Jesus’s life) in that John presents an existential option for readers and listeners to simply believe (“credo” in Latin), rather than behave in accordance with the “kingdom of heaven” as described in Matthew.
+In this way, John, is remarkably different from the three previous gospels (so-called “synoptic gospels” for their historical accounts of Jesus’s life) in that John presents an existential theology for readers and listeners to simply believe (“credo” in Latin), rather than behave in accordance with the “kingdom of heaven” as described in Matthew.
 As the logos Jesus overcomes death, and the miracles of Jesus are mere means to show the people true things, and the immutable, unperishable things.
 Jesus calls himself the “light of the world” (8:12), the “good shepherd who giveth life for his sheep” (10:11) “the resurrection and the life that he that believeth in him though he were yet dead shall yet live” (11:25).
 Jesus also says: “Verily, verily I say unto you, Except a corn of wheat fall into the ground and die: it abideth alone, but if it die, it bringeth forth much fruit” (12:24) and “Greater love hath no man than this, that a man lay down his life for his friends” (15:13).
 The teaching of John is of self-sacrifice (passion), love, and friendship.
 Jesus tells his followers to pursue the light, bring forth fruit, and spread love and self-sacrifice.
 This is notably distinct from Jesus’s claims in the Sermon on the Mount in Matthew in which he commands his followers to love their enemies, rather than lay down their lives, out of love, for their friends.
 The distinction between friends and enemies is a key element of the question of justice in Plato’s Republic.

 In John, John the Baptist proselytizes of the coming of Jesus -while Moses gave the law, Jesus brings grace and truth (1:17).
 And John refers to Jesus as the “Lamb of God.”